matrix-io/iot-fuse-2020-workshop/Prerequisites.md

 # Prerequisites

-This guide will go over everything you need to follow along the workshop.
+This guide will go over everything you need to follow along with the workshop.

 # Required Hardware